asvela/keyoscacquire/keyoscacquire/docs/contents/overview.rst

 The package installs the following command line functions

-* :meth:`path_of_config`: find the path of :mod:`keysightoscacquire.config`.
+* :meth:`path_of_config`: find the path of :mod:`keysightoscacquire.config` storing default options.
 Change this file to your choice of standard settings, see :ref:`default-options`.

 * :meth:`list_visa_devices`: list the available VISA devices